chris-siaw/privacy-policy/privacy-policy.md

 1. Information We Collect

 We do not collect any personally identifiable information (PII).
-However, we may collect non-personally identifiable device-related data, such as:
+However, we collect non-personally identifiable device-related and usage data through a third-party analytics service (Amplitude), including:
 	•	Device type (e.g., phone, tablet)
 	•	Operating system version (e.g., iOS, Android)
-	•	App performance metrics (e.g., crashes, loading times)
+	•	App version and build number
+	•	Country and language
+	•	Gameplay events (e.g., game start, correct answers, score)
+	•	A randomly generated device identifier (UUID) stored securely on your device

-This information helps us improve app performance, troubleshoot issues, and ensure compatibility across devices.
-This data is not linked to any individual user.
+This information helps us understand how users interact with the app and improve the user experience.
+The data is anonymized and not linked to any individual user.

 If we decide to collect additional analytics or data in the future, we will update this Privacy Policy accordingly.